 Me, playing my bass, surrounded by two friends, one on the drums and the other on the piano.
 There might have been someone else in the picture, playing the guitar or some miscellaneous brass instrument.
-But that third who didn’t matter as much as what our chorus teacher, who took the picture, said:
+But that third person wasn’t as important as what our chorus teacher, who took the picture, said:

 “I just know that everybody in this picture will be famous someday.”

-Well, that someday came for some of us.
+Well, that someday came alright, but only for some of us in that photograph.